-- FEEL AT HOME – Take the comfort and luxury of our bestselling pillow anywhere you go.
-This pillow...
+- FEEL AT HOME – Take the comfort and luxury of our bestselling pillows anywhere you go.
+This small...

-- ADJUST IT AND ENJOY RESTFUL SLEEP – Our premium memory foam pillow is fully adaptable to any...
+- ADJUST IT AND ENJOY RESTFUL SLEEP – Our backpacking pillow is compressible and adaptable to any...

 When it comes to the balance between weight and comfort, this pillow leans heavily to one side.
 With memory foam and a polyester covering, this pillow maximizes comfort.

 And as you would guess, that comfort comes at a cost.
 The weight of this pillow is three pounds.
 That is comparable to the weight of some tents.

 But even though it is heavy, this pillow can be compressed to a small size for travel.
 If you are willing to put up with extra weight, this is one of the best pillows for seniors who prioritize comfort.